 If you don’t have friends or family to talk to, consider searching for a therapist or counselor to speak to.

 You can also take a look at some of the wonderful books authored by a caregiving expert.
 Some of these are…

 2. Accept Your Parents’ Faults

 Every single one of us has faults – no one is perfect.
-But yes, some are more flawed than others – that’s just how it is.
+But for some who may be fighting mental health problems, their faults seem more prominent.

 Accepting your parents for who they are – accepting the fact that they likely won’t change will go a long way in helping you to cope with their behavior.